 Plus, many schools directly offer first gen scholarships—meaning that the school itself is offering the money for these scholarships.

-Also, don’t box yourself in by only looking for first gen scholarships.
+But don’t box yourself in by only looking for first-gen scholarships!
 You may qualify for a broad range of scholarship opportunities, regardless of your first gen status.

 BigFuture by CollegeBoard: A scholarship search engine run by a trusted nonprofit.

 CareerOneStop: A scholarship search engine run by the US Department of Labor.